Ford shakes up top management, promises faster turnaround

 The No. 2 U.S. automaker’s move positions Farley, 57, as potential heir to Chief Executive Jim Hackett, who took over in May 2017.
 Farley is currently president of new businesses, technology and strategy but will now be responsible for all global operations as well as future technology like self-driving cars.

 News of Farley’s promotion and the retirement of automotive president Joe Hinrichs, another potential CEO candidate, effective on March 1, came three days after Ford saw its shares slide following a disappointing forecast.
-Ford shares were off 1.6 percent to their lowest price since January 2019.
+On Friday, Ford shares were off as much as 2.8% to their lowest price since January 2019.

 Ford is in the midst of a global restructuring and faces slumping demand in China, its second largest market.
 Hackett said repeatedly on a conference call that the Dearborn, Michigan-based company needs to move with greater speed, echoing what some investors have said.